WELCOME TO COLOURING LONDON

 WHAT'S THE DESIGN INFLUENCED BY?

-Colouring London has been inspired by many initiatives, in particular by the knowledge exchange project Wikipedia, the work of the open data movement, and open data platforms such as OpenStreetMap, where knowledge is shared for the common good.
+Colouring London has been inspired by many initiatives.
+Its design as a collaboratively maintained, multidisciplinary free tool, built for and by the community, providing detailed information/data on the past and present building stock builds on work undertaken at The Building Exploratory in the 1990s.
+Open data projects including Wikipedia, the work of the open data movement, and open data platforms such as OpenStreetMap, where knowledge is shared for the common good.
 It has also been influenced by detailed colour-coded historical maps of London, and by property tax maps currently being created by other cities, as discussed below.

 Other influences include Citizen Science projects such as Penguin Watch and Galaxy Zoo; English Heritage's Historic Landscape Characterisation programme; The British Library's Georeferencer initiative; New York City Library's Space/Time Directory; The Bristol's 'Know your place'; Barcelona's bigtimebcn.300000kms.net/; IHS's 'Layers of London'; The Survey of London/CASA 'Whitechapel' project, and the Building Exploratory's work into community GIS systems in the late 1990s.